OXID-eSales/developer_documentation/development/tell_me_about/service_container.rst

 .. note::

     There are several possibilities to configure the Symfony DI container.
     OXID framework only uses and supports the yaml file format.
+In addition always use file extension .yaml, not .yml.

 .. important::
     Please consider the hints in the section :ref:`Stable OXID eShop Core Services <stable_core_services-20191111>`.